furzepig/brachistochrone/_posts/writing/2018-05-28-laundryman.md

   statement of fact, and then he's gone and I don't care where to.

- \np I got nearly seventy quid out of the Space Invader, but thirty of that was in old five pence pieces that are no good to anyone.
+I got nearly seventy quid out of the Space Invader, but thirty of that was in old five pence pieces that are no good to anyone.
 When Wladislaw came on Thursday he didn't come alone,